bcrussin/web-synth/README.md

 #### MIDI Control

 Browsers that support the Web MIDI API (Firefox, Chrome/Chromium) allow the use of MIDI devices to control the synth.
-Only note velocity and pitch bends are currently supported.
+Only note velocity, pitch bends, and assignable MIDI channels (work in progress) are currently supported.

 # Credits